1998frankchen/Resonance/README.md

 ### Customized Dataset

-For methods that need comparison data, e.g. DPO, DDPO, KTO(paired), please prepare your json data in the following format:
+For methods that need comparison data, e.g. DPO, please prepare your json data in the following format:

 ```json
 [